-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
-The staff has identified these requests as:
+By letter dated May 23, 2013, the NRC staff requested additional information regarding instrument channel arrangement (RAI-2).
+In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the February 2014, 6-month status report.
+The staff has identified this request as:

-Please provide a clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the SFP inside dimensions, the planned locations/placement of the primary and back-up SFP level sensor, and the proposed routing of the cables that will extend from the sensors toward the location of the read-out/display device.
+Please provide a clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the SFP inside dimensions, the planned locations/placement of the primary and backup SFP level sensor, and the proposed routing of the cables that will extend from these sensors toward the location of the readout/display device.

-(This information was previously requested as RAI-2 in the NRC letter dated June 24, 2013)
+(This information was previously requested as RAI-2 in NRC letter dated May 23, 2013)